curology/radiance-ui/docs/dialogModal.md

 Dialog modals shouldn't contain large content and should not scroll unless screen size dictates it.
 To display large amounts of content, use `Immersive modal` instead.

-Dialog modals doen't contain a Close button, they require a user to make a choice between options and are not closable on click/tap outside.
+Dialog modals require a user to make a choice between options and are not closable on click/tap outside.
+They may contain a close button if a close function is provided.

 Dialog Modals should always contain at least 1 button and the logic should close the modal at some point.